 Archaeological Field Technician

-Johnson, Mirmiran & Thompson is a dynamic, 100% employee-owned consulting firm of more than 1,800 professionals that provides a full range of multi-disciplined engineering, architecture, information technology, and related services to public agencies and private clients throughout the United States.
-JMT is currently ranked #60 on Engineering News-Record’s list of the Top 500 Design Firms.
+Johnson, Mirmiran & Thompson is a dynamic, 100% employee-owned consulting firm of more than 2,000 professionals that provides a full range of multi-disciplined engineering, architecture, information technology, and related services to public agencies and private clients throughout the United States.
+JMT, is currently ranked #59 on Engineering News-Record’s list of the Top 500 Design Firms.

-Position summary: Johnson, Mirmiran & Thompson (JMT) is seeking a part-time Archaeological Field Technician to assist with Phase I and Phase II archaeological investigations.
-Initial work includes 10-12 weeks on a Phase II project with work beginning in April.
-Additional work may be available after this project is complete.
-A bachelor’s degree in anthropology or a related field and prior experience in all phases of archaeological investigation are required.
-Preference will be given to candidates with experience in the Mid-Atlantic and Southeastern United States.
+Position Summary: Johnson, Mirmiran & Thompson (JMT) is seeking a part-time Archaeological Field Technician to assist with Phase I through Phase III archaeological investigations.
+A Bachelor’s degree in anthropology or a related field and prior experience in all phases of archaeological investigation are required.
+Preference will be given to candidates with experience in Texas and Southeastern United States.
 Successful applicants will be considered for anticipated long-term projects in the region.
 Sponsorship is not available for this position.

 Lodging (individual hotel room) and per diem will be provided.
-Mileage to and from the project, project area, and drive time will also be compensated.
+Drive time to and from the project area will also be compensated.
 Rate based on experience, and number of hours per week will be based on project workload.

 Essential Functions and Responsibilities